New Majors Prepare Students for Emerging Careers

 As businesses and government increasingly embrace “green” initiatives, more careers

-skills to their profession after they graduate.
-Study of the natural and social sciences,
+profession after they graduate.
+Study of the natural and social sciences, public policy,

-public policy, philosophical and religious world views and how they impact the natural
+philosophical and religious world views and how they impact the natural world is well

 “Having this major shows that McKendree is a visionary institution,” said Dr. Duane Olson, associate professor of religious studies and an advisor to Green Team campus organization.
 “The university recognizes that environmental issues and policies will be important factors in U.S. and global political and social life in the next decades.”